Preparing your stay in France

 • The information on your visa

-• Date of arrival in France
+• The date of arrival in France

-• Your address of residence in France
+• The address of residence in France

 Special case for Algerian students: